Anna Clyne

 Clyne often collaborates on creative projects across the music industry, including Between the Rooms, a film with choreographer Kim Brandstrup and LA Opera, as well as the Nico Project at the Manchester International Festival, a stage work about pop icon Nico’s life that featured Clyne’s reimagining of The Marble Index for orchestra and voices.
 Clyne has also reimagined tracks from Thievery Corporation’s The Cosmic Game for the electronica duo with orchestra, and her music has been programmed by such artists as Björk.

-Several projects have allowed Clyne to explore visual arts as both an observer and an artist.
-Works by Gerhard Richter and Mark Rothko inspired ATLAS and Color Field, respectively, whilst five contemporary artworks sparked the creation of Abstractions.
+Clyne’s own work in the visual arts has informed several of her musical projects.
+Paintings by Gerhard Richter and Mark Rothko inspired ATLAS and Color Field, respectively, whilst five contemporary artworks sparked the creation of Abstractions.
 Woman Holding a Balance was inspired by Vermeer, with artists Jyll Bradley and David Ward creating collaborating on a film to accompany the string quartet.
 In January 2024, Clyne presented a three-part series for BBC Radio 3, called ‘The Art of Music with Anna Clyne’, which explores how music and art directly inspire each other.

 Clyne’s Night Ferry was one of her first explorations in composing and creating visual art simultaneously; similarly, her recent composition PALETTE saw the creation of seven abstract artworks based on each movement of the work, which were exhibited as a part of the JuilliART program at The Juilliard School from August–October 2025.